coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.5.3 - 6 Apr 2021 =
+* Compat : WP Rest Cache - Revision submission from Gutenberg failed
+* Compat : PublishPress Permissions - Edit Category / Term: Permissions metaboxes were not displayed
+* Compat : PublishPress Permissions - Pending Revision Monitors group ineffective; notifications were sent to all Editors and Administrators (also requires PublishPress Permissions 3.5.1)
+* Compat : Enable revisioning of non-public post types if they have type-specific capabilities defined

+= 2.5.2 - 30 Mar 2021 =
+* Fixed : Fatal error due to incorrect vendor library load request

+= 2.5.1 - 30 Mar 2021 =
+* Fixed : Revisors could not preview other users' pending revisions, even if they are listed in Revision Queue (Permissions integration requires 3.5.1)
+* Fixed : Post Title changes were not applied at revision publication
+* Fixed : Database error on revision publication, on some installations
+* Fixed : Compare Revisions - uneven column widths with WordPress 5.7
+* Feature : Option to update modified date on revision publication
+* Compat : PublishPress - Custom Status dropdown was hidden in post editor
+* Compat : Kinsta object cache - Revision submission using "Save as Revision" checkbox failed
+* Compat : Kinsta object cache - Revision submission clears Featured Image from published post

 = 2.5 - 4 Mar 2021 =
 * Fixed : After a Pending Revision is published, Compare Revisions screen for past revisions did not order it correctly